multiformats/SwiftMultiaddr/README.md

 And in the root of your project type:
 	carthage update .

+As of v0.4.1 of the Base32 framework, if you are running Swift 2.1, it is necessary to run the `carthage update --no-use-binaries` to ensure that the Base32 is recompiled using the same Swift version as the rest.

 For more information on how to install via Carthage see the [README](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application)

 ## Usage